jeffreykegler/hoonlint/misc/whitespace.md

 ## Horizontal Alignment

-All lexemes in Hoon are aligned horizontally in one of 4 ways:
+All non-whitespace lexemes in Hoon are aligned horizontally in one of 4 ways:

-* **Tight**:  Tightly aligned lexemes follow the preceding lexeme by exactly one stop.
-A lexeme cannot be tightly aligned if it is the first one on its line.
+* **Tight**:  Tightly aligned non-whitespace lexemes follow the preceding non-whitespace lexeme by exactly one stop.
+A non-whitespace lexeme cannot be tightly aligned if it is the first non-whitespace lexeme on its line.

 * **Backdented**:  Hoon's standard alignment, described in detail below.

-* **Inter-line**:  Inter-line alignment aligns the lexeme with lexemes on associated lines.
-Which lexeme is aligned with which, and which lines are considered "associated" varies depending on the syntactic context.
+* **Inter-line**:  Inter-line alignment aligns the non-whitespace lexeme with non-whitespace lexemes on associated lines.
+Which non-whitespace lexeme is aligned with which, and which lines are considered "associated" varies depending on the syntactic context.
 Inter-line alignment is described in detail in the sections describing the syntaxes where it is allowed.

-* **Free-form**:  Within SELGAP hoons, horizontal alignment can be free-form.
+* **Free-form**:  Within SELGAP hoons, horizontal alignment in standard code can be free-form.

 ## Reanchoring

-If the rune line contains other bricks, it may **reanchor**, that is the anchor column may be somewhere other than the rune column.
+Reanchoring is a method of conserving indentation.
+Typically, a rune-ish is its own
+"anchor" rune-ish for indentation purposes, but Hoon takes advantage of some opportunities to move the anchor column closer to the left margin.
-Not all runes participate in reanchoring.
+Not all rune-ishes participate in reanchoring.
 Which do, and which do not, is described in the individual cases.

+We now present a more formal
-We will first give a definition of reanchoring.
+definition of reanchoring,
-Because the definitions are difficult to follow without illustrations, they are followed by a number of examples.
+which will be followed by a number of examples.

-Informally, reanchoring is a method of conserving indentation.
-Reanchoring moves the anchor column left on the rune line, so that it becomes based at a parent brick earlier in the rune line.
-The column of the parent brick becomes the **anchor brick column**.
-All parent bricks contribute to the backdenting, so that all the per-brick offsets are added together to produce an **reanchor offset**.

-More formally, then,
-the **anchor column** is the **anchor brick column**, plus the **reanchor offset**.
+Let `r` be a rune-ish.
+If `Line(r)` contains other rune-ishes,
+`r` may **reanchor**,
+that is,
+the anchor column of `r`
+may be somewhere to the left of `Column(r)`.

+For every rune-ish, there is always an anchor rune-ish, although usually this is trivially true -- a rune-ish is its own anchor rune-ish.
+Let `a` be an anchor rune-ish.
-The anchor brick column is the column of a brick on the rune line.
+The anchor column is the column of an anchor rune-ish, plus the **reanchor-offset**.

-Which one will depend on the individual bricks involved, but often it is the first brick on the rune line.
+Again, let `r`

-Let `r` be a rune.
+Let `S` be a sequence of rune-ishes such that
-`r` has zero or more **horizontal ancestors**.
-A rune-ish `ia` is an horizontal ancestor of `r` if

-* `ia` is a brick.
+* `S` is empty if a rune-ish is its own anchor, that is `S` is empty if `a == r`.

+* `S[0] = a`

-* `ia` is a proper ancestor of `r`.
+* Where `S[n]` is the last element of `S`,
-Here "proper" means the `ia` and `r` must be different -- a rune-ish is not its own proper ancestor.

-* `Line(ia) == Line(r)`.
-That is, a rune
-and its horizontal ancestor must be on the same line.

-Depending on the number of runechildren required by the brick, and the number of those runechildren joined on the rune line, each brick on the rune line has a **per-brick anchor offset**.
+`S[n] = (Rune(Parent(Hoon(r)))`.

+* For all `i` such that `0 <= i < n`,
+S[i] = (Rune(Parent(Hoon(S[i+1])))`

+Note that, by the above definition, `r` is never an element of `S`.
+Informally, if `S` is not empty, it includes `a` and all the proper syntactic parents of `r` which are descendants of `a`.

+Intuitively, the per-rune-ish offsets are the indentation that is "left over" when its rune-ish child begins.
+Note that, because of the way that we constructed `S`, the `c`'th runechild of `S[i]` must be a rune-ish.
+More formally,
+let `S[i]` be a rune-ish in S, and let `c` be the number of runechildren of `S[i]` that are on `Line(S[i])`.
+The
-If `n` runechildren of a parent brick are on the rune line, the per-brick anchor offset is the indentation that would apply to the `n`th runechild, if the `n`th runechild were split onto the next line.
+per-rune-ish offset is the indentation from the anchor column that would apply to the `c`'th runechild if it were on `Line(S[i]) + 1`.

-(Note that every horizontal ancestor must have at least one runechild on the rune line -- the child of which it is the ancestor.)
+The **reanchor offset** of `r` is the sum of all the per-rune-ish offsets in `S`.
+Note that in the trivial case, where a rune-ish is its own anchor,
+`S` is always empty; the reanchor offset is always zero;

-The total of all the per-brick anchor offsets of parent bricks is the **reanchor offset** of the rune line.
+and the anchor column is always the same as the rune column.
-The **anchor column** of the rune line is the anchor brick column, plus the reanchor offset.

-Note that when a rune is the only brick on a line, the above definition of reanchoring is equivalent to the statement that the rune column is the anchor column.

 ### First example